-The north wall of Ďumbier, along with the cirques at its foot, which cradled glaciers during the Ice Age, make up the finest chunk of alpine scenery throughout the Low Tatras.
-The place is also home to chamois, brought here from the Tatras a few decades ago, and marmots.
-The chamois seek shelter on the craggy slopes of the highest peaks of the Low Tatras as the animals have a really tough life in these mountains, especially in winter, when - apart from the weather hazards - they fall prey to the wolves and lynx.
+The massif lies in a national park, so you can only walk along the marked paths.
+Since 1973 the north and east part of the Ďumbier Massif has been a national nature reserve closed to hikers.
+(To find out when and where rock climbing is allowed, please see the next chapter.)
+The place is home to chamois and marmots, brought here from the Tatras a few decades ago.
 The future of the chamois population is uncertain.
+The animals seek shelter on the craggy slopes of the highest peaks of the Low Tatras as the animals have a really tough life in these mountains, especially in winter, when - apart from the weather hazards - they fall prey to the wolves and lynx.

 - Štepánskeho cesta, 4+